James Brunlees

 Sir James Brunlees FRSE MICE (1816 – 1892) was a Scottish civil engineer.
-He was President of the Institution of Civil Engineers for 1882-3.
+He was president of the Institution of Civil Engineers for 1882–83.

 He was born in Kelso in the Scottish Borders in 1816.

 Early life

 Brunlees was the son of John Brunlees, the gardener of the Duke of Roxburghe's agent, and Margaret Rutherford.

 As a youth he assisted the surveyor Alexander Adie in surveying the roads on the Duke's estates and decided to be a civil engineer.
-He studied at Edinburgh University then worked on the Bolton and Preston Railway under Adie before working on various railways in Scotland and Northern England in a staff of engineers.
+He studied at Edinburgh University, then worked on the Bolton and Preston Railway under Adie before working on various railways in Scotland and Northern England in a staff of engineers.

+Career

 Londonderry and Coleraine Railway

 In 1850, Brunlees worked on the Londonderry and Coleraine Railway.
 For this job he was obliged to build an embankment over Rosse’s Bay on the River Foyle, surmounting great difficulties.

 Railway across Morecambe Bay

-Brunlees was the Construction Engineer for the Ulverston and Lancaster Railway.
+Brunlees was the construction engineer for the Ulverston and Lancaster Railway.
 This was a short but difficult and important railway to link the Furness Railway network to the Lancaster and Carlisle Railway line and thence to all points further south in the British network.
-The route was planned by McClean and Stileman at 19 miles in length of which ten miles comprised embankments and viaducts across tidal water.
+The route was planned by McClean and Stileman at 19 miles in length, of which ten miles comprised embankments and viaducts across tidal water.
 Much of this was sand running to a depth of 30 to 70 feet.
 This made it very challenging to build.
 In business terms the Manchester-based railway contractors John Brogden and Sons were the prime movers of this railway.

-The Ulverstone and Lancaster Railway Act received the Royal Assent on 24 July 1851 but work was not in full progress until September 1853 because workers and accommodation for them were not readily available.
+The Ulverstone and Lancaster Railway Act received the Royal Assent on 24 July 1851, but work was not in full progress until September 1853 because workers and accommodation for them were not readily available.
 McClean and Stileman had resigned as engineers in the previous February so another engineer had to supervise construction.
 Brunlees was chosen because of his success with the River Foyle project.

 The line was opened on 26 August 1857.
 Brunlees wrote a paper on this project for the Institution of Civil Engineers in which he described the design profile of the embankments and a novel design of drawbridge for the viaducts to withstand the winds and waves.
-His work on the U&L earned him praise from men like Locke and Hawkshaw.
-Viaducts were built across the estuaries of the rivers Kent and Leven and these were designed and built by W & J Galloway & Sons of Manchester using a novel piling system involving waterjets.
-Later on, they worked together on Southport Pier using a similar system.
+His work on the U&L earned him praise from Joseph Locke and John Hawkshaw.
+Viaducts were built across the estuaries of the rivers Kent and Leven.
+These were designed and built by W & J Galloway & Sons of Manchester using a novel piling system involving waterjets.
+Later, they worked together on Southport Pier using a similar system.